tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

 This argument is overloaded.
 Can be one of many types:

-- HTML Element / DOM Node (Used interchangeably)
+- HTML Element / DOM node (Used interchangeably)
 - Virtual Tree Element (produced from `diff.html`)

 <a name="internals"></a>